 In accordance with ASC 350-40, Internal-Use Software, certain software development costs were capitalized while in the application development stage related to software developed for internal use or software sold in a Software as a Service ("SaaS") arrangement.
-This included certain development costs for our integrated communications and collaboration platform, Spok Go[®], prior to our new strategic business plan in February 2022 that discontinued Spok Go.
+This included certain development costs for our integrated communications and collaboration platform, Spok Go®, prior to our new strategic business plan in February 2022 that discontinued Spok Go.
 These costs qualified for capitalization beginning in the first quarter of 2020.
 All other costs incurred during the preliminary project stage or the post-implementation stage were expensed as incurred.
-Significant judgment was required when assessing costs and determining whether they fell within the preliminary project, application development, or post-implementation stage that determined whether the associated costs were expensed as incurred.
+Significant judgment was required when assessing costs and determining whether they fell within the preliminary project, application development, or post-implementation stage that determined whether the associated costs were expensed as incurred or capitalized.
+With the discontinuation of Spok Go in 2022, no software development costs were capitalized in 2023.